Dheeraj-Chintala/Search-Flick/README.md

 # Search Flick

-A full-stack image searching web app where users can find and explore High quality images from Unsplash
+A full-stack web app that lets users search and browse stunning, high-resolution images from Unsplash, with secure Google OAuth integration for easy sign-in and session management.